andrew01144/Tasmota-SomfyRTS/README.md

 ## Background

 Somfy RTS transmits at 433.42MHz, compared to the more usual 433.92MHz.
 You can use a module that transmits at 433.92MHz, but the range will be limited to a few meters.
 For a proper solution, you will need a 433.42MHz transmitter.
-You could use the popular FS1000A and change the Crystal/SAW to 433.42MHz, or the CC1101 which has a software programmable frequency.
+You could use the popular FS1000A and change the Crystal/SAW to 433.42MHz, or use the CC1101 which has a software programmable frequency.
+Some people prefer the CC1101 as it avoids performing surgery on the FS1000A.

 ## Using an FS1000A
-Easy, 3-wire connection.
-Change the Crystal/SAW to 433.42MHz.
+In my opinion, the FS1000A transmitter module is the easiest solution, with just 3 wires to the ESP32.
+You can use an unmodified (433.92MHz) module for testing, as long as you are within about 2m of the Somfy.
+To obtain full range, change the Crystal/SAW to 433.42MHz.
+Search eBay for "433 Crystal SAW".
+With only 3 legs, the component is reasonably easy to de-solder without any special tools.
+The FS1000A is also very tolerant of the [glitches in the IRsend signal](#the-irsend-signal).

 | FS1000A | ESP32    |
 |---------|----------|